Skip to main content

 Program Details

-Costs include: Tuition, housing and internship placement, orientation, welcome events, airport pick-up and drop off, on-site staff support, supplemental health insurance, and UA Global Study Abroad application fee.
+Costs include: Tuition, housing, internship placement, orientation, airport pick-up and drop off, check-in dinners, on-site staff support, and supplemental health insurance.

-Cost does not include: Roundtrip airfare, visa, meals, and personal expenses
+Cost does not include: Roundtrip airfare, meals, local transportation, passport, visa (if applicable), and personal expenses

 For more information, contact Lauren Findlow, assistant director for global programs.